A Week In New York City On A $55,000 Salary

 Welcome to Money Diaries, where we're tackling what might be the last taboo facing modern working women: money.
 We're asking millennials how they spend their hard-earned money during a seven-day period — and we're tracking every last dollar.

-Want even more Money Diaries, plus $$$ advice from a kick-ass, all-female team of financial advisors, and tips on how to save more than $500?
-Pick up our new book: Money Diaries!
-Order here!

-Today: an administrator working in higher education who makes $55,000 per year and spends some of her money this week on a quesadilla.
+Today: an associate producer who makes $55,000 per year.
+This week, she spends some of her money on Luden's cough drops and refrigerator magnets.

 Age: 29